AfriGen-D/checkref/docs/tutorials/quick-start.md

 - ✅ Docker or Singularity installed
 - ✅ Basic command line knowledge

-If you haven't installed these yet, see the [First Time Setup](./first-time-setup) tutorial.
+If you haven't installed these yet, see the [Installation Guide](/guide/installation).

 ## Step 1: Get CheckRef